yret1/yret1/README.md

 <img src="./Heropng.png" style="width: 100%">

-# Welcome to my githup profile
+# Welcome to my github profile

 Check out some of my repos and projects.